tracey-stobbs/bacs-file-data-generator/docs/eazipay-csv-schema.md

 ## Determinism & Seeding
 Set `FAKER_SEED` to a numeric value to make row generation deterministic.

+## SUN rules and opt-in forcing
+- SUN Name (column 11) is now required for EaziPay generation and will always be populated from the originating metadata provided to the generator.
+- The SUN Number (column 13) is optional and only emitted for transaction codes that allow a SUN.
+By default callers do not populate the SUN Number.
+- For developer / manual runs there is an escape hatch: pass `--force-sun` to the CLI (or set `options.forceSun` when calling the library).
+When `forceSun` is true and an explicit originating.sunNumber is supplied (for example via `--filter.originating.sunNumber=797154`), the adapter will pass that exact numeric value to the generator and the generator will populate column 13 with the exact supplied SUN for every eligible row.
+This guarantees deterministic SUN values for testing.

+## Sanitisation and formatting changes
+- Destination account names are sanitized by the generator: double quotes, commas and ASCII control characters are stripped and excessive whitespace is collapsed before truncation to <=18 characters.
+This prevents CSV quoting edge-cases for downstream consumers.

 ## Transaction Code Constraints
 | Report Type | Allowed Codes |
 |-------------|---------------|